crystallabs/virtualtime/README.md

 vt.matches? time
 ```

+As mentioned, this example will match if the time matched is:

+- Between years 2020 and 2030, inclusively
+- In the last 7 days of each/any month (day = -8..-1; negative values count from the end)
+- Falling on Saturday or Sunday (day_of_week = 6 or 7)
+- Between hours noon and 4PM (hour = 12..16)
+- And any minute (since example block always returns true)

-The syntax allows for specifying simple but functionally intricate rules, of which just some of them are:
+The overall syntax allows for specifying simple but flexible rules, such as:

 ```txt
 day=-1                     -- matches last day of month (28th, 29th, 30th, or 31st of particular month)